Licensing Exceptions

 Students

-A student enrolled in a program or school approved by the Board who is pursuing a degree in audiology or speech-language pathology and is clearly designated to the public as a student is not required to hold a license per NRS 637B.080.
+Per NRS 637B.080(3), an audiology student is not required to hold a license if they are "a student enrolled in a program or school approved by the Board, is pursuing a degree in audiology and is clearly designated to the public as a student."

 Federal Government Employees